EOSIO/eos/docs/cleos/how-to-guides/how-to-create-a-wallet.md

 saving password to password.pwd
 ```

-Alternatively, you can also name a new wallet with `-n` option:
+Alternatively, you can name a wallet with `-n` option:

 ```shell
 cleos wallet create -n named_wallet -f passwd